-- The Rusty Spur Youth Rodeo Series will offer 7 rodeos from April through October 2018.
-Rodeo’s will be held the first Friday night of every month at 7pm except October this year will be held Friday night May 8th and August will be on the 14th.
+- The Rusty Spur Youth Rodeo Series will offer 7 rodeos from April through October 2019.
+Rodeo’s will be held the first Friday night of every month at 7pm except in July this year will be held Friday night May 8th and August will be on the 14th.

 - Contestants must be younger than 19 years of age on April 1, 2020.
 Be prepared to show proof of age if requested.